zuozhenggh/learning-library/developer-library/forms-to-oci/network/network.md

 - In Destination port, **1521-1522**
 - Then Click **Add Ingress Rules.**

 4..
-Add a rule for Remote Desktop.
+Add a rule for Windows Remote Desktop.
 Click a second time **Add Ingress Rule**

    ![](./images/forms-private-ingress-rule-remote-desktop.png)